 In general, practices in more deprived areas are under greater pressure to deal with a rising demand for the management of people with long-term conditions leaving little time for prevention programmes.
+To ensure parity of esteem it is also essential that we look to improve and maintain good mental health within our population and aim to prevent mental ill health.
 This will contribute to a widening of health inequalities.

 - 1. All practices should invite a sufficient number of eligible patients for an NHS Health Check to ensure coverage of 20% of the eligible practice population using the check for life programme.
 Any practices not wishing to provide this will consider this being done by another provider or Federation. - 2.
 Every practice should provide level 2 stop smoking services based on the recommendations in the guidance document, brief interventions and referral for smoking cessation in primary care and other settings.
 (NICE, 2006a) - Practices should routinely use the general practitioner physical activity questionnaire (GPPAQ), to identify inactive individuals and act on the recommendations in the guidance document.
 Commonly used methods to increase physical activity are: brief interventions in primary care, exercise referral schemes, pedometers and community-based exercise programmes for walking and cycling.(NICE, 2006b) - 4.
 Practices should agree to include alcohol brief interventions as an intervention based on the guidance document; Alcohol- use disorders: preventing harmful drinking, (NICE, 2010) when offered in next year's public health agreement. - 5.
 Every practice remains part of a Federation and supports our commissioner approach to wrapping services around groups of populations.
-We will be encouraging practices to work closely together so that those who have demonstrated successful delivery of services (such as smoking cessation) can share their learning and best practice with others. - 6. improving the uptake of vaccinations, immunisations and screening.
+We will be encouraging practices to work closely together so that those who have demonstrated successful delivery of services (such as smoking cessation) can share their learning and best practice with others. - improving the uptake of vaccinations, immunisations and screening.
 This includes childhood immunisations, influenza and pneumococcal uptake and cancer screening including cervical, breast and bowel and non cancer screening including Triple A screening and diabetic retinopathy screening